microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_from_bitbucket.md

 A stable git commit-ish (ideally a tag) that will not change contents. **This should not be a branch.**

-For repositories without official releases, this can be set to the full commit id of the current latest master.
+For repositories without official releases, this can be set to the full commit id of the current latest master. `vcpkg_from_bitbucket()` will download a stable snapshot of the commit without any history information at `https://bitbucket.com/<REPO>/get/<REF>.tar.gz`.

 If `REF` is specified, `SHA512` must also be specified.

 ### SHA512

-The SHA512 hash that should match the archive (https://bitbucket.com/${REPO}/get/${REF}.tar.gz).
+The SHA512 hash of the source archive.

 This is most easily determined by first setting it to `0`, then trying to build the port.
 The error message will contain the full hash, which can be copied back into the portfile.